 The Minimum Epoch Pacing field indicates the minimum epoch duration the non-AP MLD can support.(#196) The format of the Minimum Epoch Pacing field(#106) is the same as the Epoch Interval field.

-The Number of Participating Affiliated STAs field is optional.
-When present, the field signals an indication of the number of affiliated non-AP MLD(#1001) currently participating in(#447) this group EDP epoch on the current link.
+[446] The Number of Participating Affiliated STAs field format is shown in Figure 9-207n [33].